MISTCLICK/mistclick-a-astro/src/content/non-blogposts/about.md

 I am fascinated with aviation for many years already.
 I love spending time studying aircraft systems in-depth and exploring differences in airspace structures around the world.
 To greater enhance my experience I started simulating flights on my home PC, _gosh, I was 5 back then_.
 Later I joined the VATSIM network and started to explore the "other side of the radar" and joined Latvia vACC to go through another learning journey.
 Now I hold a C1 rating and frequently participate in events and other stuff on the network.

 VATSIM is a 100% volunteer organisation.
 All of its 100 000+ members work and spend their time completely for free, because we all have one common goal: **Aviate.
 Educate.
-Communicate. ✈️** [To find out more about my experience with VATSIM and the network in general](/blog/a-bit-about-vatsim).
+Communicate. ✈️** [To find out more about my experience with VATSIM and the network in general click here](/blog/a-bit-about-vatsim).

 I am a perfectionist and sometimes that trait of mine becomes unreasonable.
 That made me an A\* student for my whole life (well, Latvia uses 1-10 grading system, and for many years getting a 10 was my only goal).
 I am fluent in 3 languages: Latvian, English, and Russian.
 I am also somewhat experienced with Esperanto.